Productive hobbies–is that even a thing? You bet!

 Volunteering can take many forms.
-Meaning you can probably combine it with one or two of your other favorite hobbies as well and create a super hobby!
+This means you can probably combine it with one or two of your other favorite hobbies as well and create a super-hobby!
 For example, do you love to read?
-Why not volunteer to read aloud at the old folks home near your house?
+Why not volunteer to read aloud at the nursing home near your house?

 Can’t stop working?
-Well at least use your free time to build a second revenue stream.
+Maybe you can use your free time to build a second revenue stream.
 You know, the whole diversify thing.
 If it works out, you could even start a side business that also incorporates one of the other hobbies on this list.

 If you love the outdoors, become a wilderness guide on the weekends.
 Accomplished musician?
-Teach lessons after work.
+Give lessons after work.